 SPIDER MONKEY | FEVER AT THE WINDJAMMER

 What better way to start a show than with Fever?
-This was the infamous night in which audience literally ‘broke the floor’ of the legendary beachside club.
+This was the infamous night in which the audience literally ‘broke the floor’ of the legendary beachside club.

 SPIDER MONKEY | A 7-YEAR TOUR IN PHOTOS